 Cliffs.
-Weary from his journey, Moshup drag- ged his foot heavily, leaving a deep track in the mud.
+Weary from his journey, Moshup dragged his foot heavily, leaving a deep track in the mud.
 At first, only a silver thread of water trickled in the track.
-But gradually, the ocean's force of wind and tides broadened and deepened the opening, creating an island named Noepe (Martha's Vineyard).
+But gradually, the ocean's force of wind and tides broadened and deepened the opening, creating an island named Noepe.